glzjin/CTFd-Whale/docs/install.md

 ### Configure frps

-frps could be started by docker-compose along with CTFd。
+frps could be started by docker-compose along with CTFd

 define a network for communication between frpc and frps, and create a frps service block